vivekschaurasia/Getting_latest_news/README.md

-Here's a README file for the code you provided:

----

 # News Article Scraper

 This script uses the GoogleNews library to retrieve the top 100 news articles related to a user-specified topic from the past seven days.
 It gathers each article's title and URL, scrapes descriptions from the articles, and stores the descriptions in individual text files in a `NEWS_data` folder.